-- Will the scheme always work? - It will under certain conditions: - If the sets have a maximum and minimum possible size, and - If the changes we make either only add or remove elements,

-It's good to guarantee that it does reach an end, so that the compiler won't get stuck on analyzing some programs forever
+- Will the scheme always work? - It will under certain conditions: - If the sets have a maximum and minimum possible size, and - If the changes we make either only add or remove elements, they will necessarily reach a point where they stop changing, so the analysis ends. - It's good to guarantee that it does reach an end, so that the compiler won't get stuck on analyzing some programs forever